-On my recent stay my husband and I took turns feeding our toddler at the dining table, with the provided high chair, while the other took some time to finish getting ready for the day.
+On one of my stays my husband and I took turns feeding our toddler at the dining table, with the provided high chair, while the other took some time to finish getting ready for the day.
 We love our little guy, but sometimes we cherish those five minutes to ourselves when the other spouse has him taken care of and entertained.

 The Lack of Housekeeping